arrkpong/Image-Classification-Convolutional-Neural-Network-CNN/README.md

 This application is an image classification tool built using TensorFlow and Streamlit.
 It leverages a Convolutional Neural Network (CNN) model to classify images into 10 categories based on the CIFAR-10 dataset.
 Users can upload images for classification, view prediction results, and explore the training history of the model.

 ## Features
-- **Image Classification**: Classifies uploaded images into one of the 10 categories from the CIFAR-10 dataset: airplane, automobile, bird, cat, deer, dog, frog, horse, ship, truck.
+- **Image Classification**: Classifies uploaded images into one of the 10 categories from the CIFAR-10 dataset:
+  - Airplane
+  - Automobile
+  - Bird
+  - Cat
+  - Deer
+  - Dog
+  - Frog
+  - Horse
+  - Ship
+  - Truck
 - **Model Training**: Automatically trains a CNN model using the CIFAR-10 dataset, saving both the model checkpoints and training history.
 - **Training History**: Visualizes training and validation accuracy and loss over time via interactive charts.
 - **Prediction Confidence**: Displays the predicted class along with the confidence score of the model's prediction.